 Please CLICK HERE to see who is eligible to play Boccia.

 There are 12 Boccia clubs across Northern Ireland that are aimed specifically at players who meet the Paralympic classification.
 For further information on classification please CLICK HERE.
 The clubs provide an opportunity to play both recreationally and competitively against other teams in the Northern Ireland Boccia Pairs League and on an individual basis in the Northern Ireland Individual Boccia Championship.
-For further information or to find a boccia club please visit the 'Find a Disability Sports Club' section of our website by CLICKING HERE.
+For further information or to find a boccia club please CLICK HERE.